 Availability: The Jackson Lab; available through the JAX MMRRC Stock# 034829; Live

-This model was formerly available through The Jackson Lab as Stock# 004462.
+The hybrid line does not carry the retinal degeneration allele Pde6brd1.
+It was formerly available through The Jackson Lab as Stock# 004462.

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.